 The King laboratory uses molecular and comparative genomic approaches to reconstruct the origin and evolution of animals.
 To this end, we have developed choanoflagellates, the closest living relatives of animals, into genome-enabled and experimentally-tractable organisms for investigating the unicellular ancestry of animals.
-Our research (see research and publications) has revealed the unicellular ancestry of many key aspects of animal genomes and cell biology.
-For a more general introduction to our work, check out some of the recent highlights of our work on the radio, in the popular and scientific press:

 Not Exactly Rocket Science (2012): Bacteria transform the closest living relatives of animals from single cells into colonies